woblerr/pgbackrest_exporter/README.md

 For example, `--backrest.stanza-include=demo1 --backrest.stanza-exclude=demo1`.<br>
 For this case, metrics **will not be collected** for `demo1` stanza.

-When flag `--verbose.info` is specified - WALMin and WALMax are added as metric labels.<br>
+When flag `--backrest.verbose-wal` is specified - WALMin and WALMax are added as metric labels.<br>
 This creates new different time series on each WAL archiving.

 When `--log.level=debug` is specified - information of values and labels for metrics is printing to the log.